Aidan40661224/Portfolio_Aidan/week6_testing.md

 The code I was testing was the CheckLetterInWord() method of a Hangman game.
 The purpose of this method is to check if the letter provided by the player was included in the word they are trying to guess.
 If the letter __is__ included, the method should return __true__.
 However if the letter __is not included__, the method should return __false__.

+Since I had never done unit testing before, I paired up with Guy who was in the same position as me.
+This allowed us to support each other through the process of learning and implementing our unit tests.

 ```
 namespace Test_CheckLetterInWord
 {